BA (Hons) International Theatre, Royal Holloway, University of London and University of Queensland, Australia

 What are you trying to encourage and instil in your pupils?

-Through delivering the range of genre that we consciously do here we instil in our students a broad range of understanding.
+I am fortunate to teach drama.
+We deliver the range of genre that we consciously do here we instil in our students a broad range of understanding.
 I have been fortunate to stage plays by Martin Crimp, Heiner Müller, John Vanbrugh, Robert Browning, Chris Thorpe, Tristan Tzara and stage performances we have created ourselves inspired by Robert Wilson, Forced Entertainment and the “Shockheaded Peter” Stories to mention but some key performances in recent years.
 There are university departments that would be proud of that range of work.
 In our own BAC (GCSE equivalent) course in Block 4 (Year 10 equivalent) we underpin all the above by examining naturalism, exploring our cultural past looking at Greek Chorus and finish with the most important playwright in history, Shakespeare.
 This wide-ranging study, from the traditional to the contemporary, allows students to find their areas of interest and push the boundaries of their theatrical world.

 In your opinion, what makes Bedales?